-$$C{RPP} = M + \alpha [(A - B) + (C - D) + (E - F) + G] + H$$ , where
+$C{RPP} = M + \alpha [(A - B) + (C - D) + (E - F) + G] + H$, where

-- Crpp is the total RPP supply cost; - o M is the amount that the RPP supply would have cost under the Market Rules; - \circ α is the RPP proportion of the total Global Adjustment costs;6
+• CRPP is the total RPP supply cost;

+- M is the amount that the RPP supply would have cost under the Market Rules; - ο α is the RPP proportion of the total Global Adjustment costs;5 - A is the amount paid to prescribed generators in respect of the output of their prescribed generation facilities;6

-6 The elements in square brackets collectively represent the Global Adjustment.
+5 The elements in square brackets collectively represent the Global Adjustment.
 For RPP price setting purposes the elements of the Global Adjustment are described differently in this Report than they are in O. Reg.
 429/04 (Adjustments under Section 25.33 of the Act) made under the Electricity Act, 1998.
 "E" and "F" in the expression in square brackets include certain generation contracts that are associated with "G" in O. Reg.
 429/04.
 This is necessary to ensure that there is no double-counting and thus over-recovery of generation costs because all RPP supply is included in "M".
 The Global Adjustment formula in O. Reg.
 429/04 also has a component ("H") for amounts approved by the OEB under section 78.5 of the Act that are payable to distributors.
 These were amounts related to OEB-approved conservation and demand management programs under Ministerial directive.
 The last such program ended in 2014.
 As discussed below, the Global Adjustment is recovered through the RPP according to the allocation of the Global Adjustment between Class A and Class B consumers, and the RPP consumers' share of Class B consumption.